Australian Aboriginal cricket team in England in 1868: Legacy

 On 13 October 1951, former Australia captain Vic Richardson unveiled a memorial to the side in Edenhope, Victoria, where the players had trained prior to the tour.

 In May 1988, an Aboriginal team captained by John McGuire visited England to mark the Australian Bicentenary, retracing the steps of the 1868 side.
-Vince Copley of the Ngadjuri people assisted in organising the tour, about which a documentary entitled Dreaming of Lord's was shown the following year on Channel 4 in the United Kingdom.
+Vince Copley of the Ngadjuri people assisted in organising the tour, about which a documentary entitled Dreaming of Lords was shown the following year on Channel 4 in the United Kingdom.

 In 2002, Charles Lawrence's great-great-grandson, Ian Friend, along with historians and cricketers, including former Test captain Ian Chappell, successfully campaigned to have the Aboriginal XI recognised in the Sport Australia Hall of Fame.
 Ian Friend and Jack Kennedy (descendant of Johnny Cuzens) both accepted the award on behalf of the team.
 Also that year, a documentary film about the team, titled A Fine Body of Gentlemen, was broadcast by the ABC.